BORING STALE AUDIO? GET YA GROOVE ON… PART ONE!

 BreakFill Grooves will create patterns of velocity (volume) variation.
 Since the max groove level value is -0, only volume cutting is happening, not any boosts, so keep in mind that for some patterns you may want to increase the gain of the clip it is applied to for consistent average level.

 Use these clips to transform a “boring” clip into dynamic movements such as crescendos, swells, etc. They are organized by timing interval.
 In general, the idea is to apply these to clips which are “transitionary” — either for clips which will be triggered a single time before a drop, or for looping clips during a breakdown.
-Either way, they are ment for “transitionary” states.
+Either way, they are meant for “transitionary” states.

 Quantize Grooves – impose your choice of 6 hard quantizations.